mdang/ga-lessons/events-and-event-handling/LESSON.md

 So now we that we know how important and common events are, how do we capture an event?
 We do this through event handlers, which are functions we assign to an event.

 **I Do** Create a button and assign an onClick event that will display a simple message to the user.
-NOTE: Keep it simple.
-Don't use document load or anything else that could confuse them.

 > Step 1: Add it as an HTML attribute
 ```